Matthew Bach

-Matthew Donald Andrew Bach is an Australian politician, teacher and historian.
-He has been a Liberal Member of the Victorian Parliament since 2020, and is currently representing the North-Eastern Metropolitan Region in the Legislative Council.

-Bach is currently serving as the Shadow Minister for Education, Shadow Minister for Child Protection, and the Deputy Leader of the Opposition in the Legislative Council.
+Matthew Donald Andrew Bach (born 31 March 1983) is an Australian teacher, historian, and former politician.
+He served as a Liberal Member of the Victorian Parliament from 2020 to 2023, representing the North-Eastern Metropolitan Region in the Legislative Council.
+Bach also served as Deputy Leader of the Opposition in the Legislative Council, and as a frontbencher in the Shadow Cabinets of Michael O'Brien, Matthew Guy, and John Pesutto.

+In 2023, Bach retired from politics to resume his teaching career in the United Kingdom, where he will be teaching at Brighton College.

 Personal life

 Bach was born in Melbourne in 1983 and spent the beginning of his life in the foster care system before his adoption.
 He attended Melbourne Grammar School, graduating in 2001.

 Bach attended the University of Melbourne and graduated with a Bachelor of Arts.
 He also holds a Graduate Diploma of Teaching and Learning from Charles Darwin University.
 In 2018, he was awarded a PhD in History from the University of Melbourne.
 Bach's research explored the existence of a criminal class in Victorian London and the effectiveness of measures to counter it.
 In 2020, Bach published a book based on his doctoral thesis.

 After graduating, Bach worked as a schoolteacher in the United Kingdom and as a Ministerial Advisor to Mary Wooldridge when she was the Minister for Community Services, Mental Health, and Women's Affairs in the Baillieu Government.
-Bach then served as a senior leader, staff board representative and teacher of History and Politics at Carey Baptist Grammar School.
-He also served as the Deputy Principal and Head of the Senior School at Ivanhoe Girls' Grammar School, where he taught English and History.
+Bach then worked as a senior leader, staff board representative and teacher of History and Politics at Carey Baptist Grammar School.
+He was later the Deputy Principal and Head of the Senior School at Ivanhoe Girls' Grammar School, where he taught English and History.

 Bach campaigned for the Conservative Party in the 2010 United Kingdom general election; in his candidacy for the Eastern Metropolitan Region, he cited his experience campaigning in the United Kingdom and his success in winning back seats from opposition while successfully campaigning in marginal seats as a strength in support of his candidacy.

-Bach lives in Melbourne with his wife and two daughters.